TNTU-F-12-internship/rs-content/README.md

 twitter_sharing_image: '/folder/image-name-twitter-share.jpg'
 alt: 'Picture for Post Title'
 keywords: ['some', 'keywords']
+blogs: ['some', 'tags']
 date: 2023-03-24
 draft: true
+not_translate: true
 ---
 ```
 - `title` - post title on banner image.
 - `url` - url address for new post must contain post date and post title.
 For ukraine language use prefix `/ua/` and
 the same url as for English (`'/ua/blog/2023-03-24-post-title'`).
-- `type` - must be "article" for blog post.
+- `type` - shoud be "article" for blog post, but if your page is not translated use "page".
 - `omit_header_text` - there could be two header types, use "false" for big header and "true" for small.
 - `featured_image` - background banner image, must be in `/static/` folder.
 If parameter isn't present will be used
 default site image from home page.